python-discord/code-jam-5/various_vipers/README.md

 ## Notes

-* The game is not optimized and will eat ~550 MB of RAM to hold cached images of sun and tiles.
+* The game will eat ~550 MB of RAM to hold cached images of sun and tiles.

 > 361 images of sun (for each angle of rotation)